-A testament to Baylor’s enduring commitment to teaching and celebrating poetry, the Armstrong Browning Library (ABL) contains the world's largest collection of books, letters and artifacts pertaining to 19th-century poets John Browning and Elizabeth Barrett Browning.
+A testament to Baylor’s enduring commitment to teaching and celebrating poetry, the Armstrong Browning Library (ABL) contains the world's largest collection of books, letters and artifacts pertaining to 19th-century poets Robert Browning and Elizabeth Barrett Browning.
 This grand, three-story building located at the southeast corner of campus was also a memorable tour stop for each of three scholar-poets before they joined the English department faculty: Dr. Jacob Shores-Argüello, Dr. Chloe Honum and Dr. Ryan Sharp.

 “There is something in the water about poetry being important at Baylor,” said Shores-Argüello, assistant professor of English.
 “It has something to do with the Armstrong Browning Library, the Beall Poetry Festival — I don’t know exactly.
 Poetry is important here, and there’s just a night-and-day difference compared to other places where I’ve taught.”